 All financial assets not classified as measured at amortised cost or FVOCI are measured at FVTPL.
-This includes all derivative financial assets
+This includes all derivative financial are separated from the host contract and accounted for separately if the host contract is not a financial asset and certain criteria are met.